The University Writing Center

-Students can work one-on-one or in small groups with Center staff on writing being done for courses in the Core curriculum, in writing-intensive courses, or in any other course.
+Students can work one-on-one or in small groups with Center staff on writing being done for any course.
 They may also bring writing being done outside of coursework.
 Center staff work with students at any stage of a writing project.
 They encourage students to focus on specific aspects of their writing, such as organization, sentence clarity, or paragraph structure.
 Writing Center staff cannot edit studentsí papers for them.

 Students may also attend the Centerís workshops.
 Workshops address topics such as essay examinations, the English 50 final portfolio, and writing specific to various courses in such fields as history, English, and sociology.

 Students can also use the Centerís computer laboratory for help at any point in a writing project.
 They can use desktop publishing software to write and print papers; to plan, outline, revise, edit, and proofread; to format and generate bibliographies and citations.
-Students can use Center software to assess their specific needs and to identify resources in the Center to address those needs.
 The lab is connected to the Internet; students may access the Web and all library research facilities.
 Help is available for using these technologies.
 The lab also includes hardware and software designed to assist students with disabilities.